Guidelines for Tenure-Track Searches

 A. Three candidates usually visit the Bates campus.
 An invitation to more than three requires the permission of the Dean of the Faculty.
 Normally candidates are invited for two days and offer formal classes, colloquia, and/or lectures along with personal interviews.

-B. The chair of the search committee, with support of the AAA, also schedules meetings with a) members of the search committee, b) faculty in related/interested fields and from underrepresented groups; c) Division Chair, d) students; e) Dean of the Faculty; f) Director of EDR, g) College Librarian h) AIs or other appropriate staff, i) the President in some cases.
+B. The chair of the search committee, with support of the AAA, also schedules meetings with a) members of the search committee, b) faculty in related/interested fields and from underrepresented groups; c) Division Chair, d) students; e) Dean of the Faculty; f) VP for Equity and Inclusion, g) College Librarian h) AIs or other appropriate staff, i) Director, Harward Center for Community Partnerships, and (j) the President in some cases.

 Remind colleagues that the campus visit is a process of mutual exploration.
 Candidates are interviewing the faculty at the same time that the faculty members are interviewing the candidate.
 Allow each candidate free time to look around the campus and the local area.
 Consider including an Admission tour.